 This month we talk about the importance of choosing the right soft serve equipment for your business.
 At Sentry, we've been helping customers in the frozen dessert industry since 1981.
-With 38 years experience we had a lot of opportunity to interact with customers who are in or who are thinking about getting into the frozen dessert business.
+With 38 years of experience, we had a lot of opportunities to interact with customers who are in or who are thinking about getting into the frozen dessert business.
 With all the different types of equipment available and all the products you can make with the equipment, it can be a bit overwhelming.
 This video will give you quick tips on what you should consider and what's important when looking to lease, rent or buy a frozen dessert machine.

-With the advent of the internet there is a lot of information out there with some of it being good and some not so good.
+With the advent of the internet, there is a lot of information out there with some of it being good and some not so good.

 The main difference between these two machines is how it incorporates air into the product.
 Air is a very key ingredient in any ice cream product.
-It dries the product, it firms the product and as creators we want to put as much air into the product as we can without sacrificing taste.
+It dries the product, it firms the product and as creators, we want to put as much air into the product as we can without sacrificing taste.
 Air gives the customer a better product and it gives us the creators of the product more product and profit.
 The major difference between these two machines is the consistency of the product that you can get out of each one.
-A pressurized machine means you can set the air flow to be consistent every time.
+A pressurized machine means you can set the airflow to be consistent every time.
 A gravity machine will not give you that option but it doesn't necessarily mean an inferior product.
 There are many other factors between these machines and how they regulate and incorporate air into the product.
 The video explains more.

 There are many factors you need to consider when purchasing the right equipment.
-Though this video quite in-depth, it doesn't begin to scratch the surface when choosing a particular machine for your specific business.
+Though this video is quite in-depth, it doesn't begin to scratch the surface when choosing a particular machine for your specific business.
 The good new is that you can always contact us to help determine which machine is the perfect fit for your operation.